 Postdoctoral Research Associate in vascular research at Washington University School of Medicine

-We are looking for a highly motivated postdoctoral research associate.
-We have demonstrated novel regulator mechanisms of heterotypic platelet-neutrophil interactions under thromboinflammatory conditions, including atherothrombosis, vasculitis, ischemia/reperfusion injury, and sickle cell disease (Li et al. JCI 2014; Barazia et al. Blood 2015; Kim et al. Blood 2017; Li et al. Circulation 2019).
-The postdoc associate will study the molecular mechanisms mediating the cell-cell interaction in thromboinflammation or cancer using the state-of-the-art techniques including, but not limited to, real-time confocal intravital microscopy, gene knockdown/editing systems, confocal/FRET microscopy, in situ and in vivo proximity ligation assays, and animal disease models.
+We are looking for a motivated postdoctoral research associate.
+We have demonstrated novel molecular mechanisms of thromboinflammatory diseases, including atherothrombosis, vascular inflammation, and ischemia/reperfusion injury (Li et al. JCI 2014; Barazia et al. Blood 2015; Kim et al. Blood 2017; Li et al. Circulation 2019).
+The postdoc associate will study the mechanism mediating intravascular cell-cell interactions and vascular occlusion in thromboinflammation using the state-of-the-art techniques including, but not limited to, real-time intravital microscopy, gene knockdown/editing (CRISPR/Cas9), in situ and in vivo proximity ligation assays, CyTOF, and animal disease models.

 3. Excellent written and verbal communication skills in English, and